SaltyGoo/saltygoo.github.io/pages/BaldurHex/22-RedCanyons.md

 <details markdown="1">
 <summary>Encounter Rules</summary>
 Generate an encounter the first time the party goes to one of this hex's features and every 12 hours.
 Encounters can happen on the way to the location or at the destination.
 If an encounter would happen while the party rests, good survival skills while setting up camp make the encounter happen after the full rest is completed.
-Search the [Baldur's Gate Wiki](https://baldursgate.fandom.com/wiki/Baldur%27s_Gate_Wiki) for informations on named NPC.
+Search the [Baldur's Gate Wiki](https://baldursgate.fandom.com/wiki/Baldur%27s_Gate_Wiki) for information on named NPC.
 Do not hesitate to replace any named NPC by one the players have already met from time to time!
 It makes for a better story.
 </details>

  ---

 <span class="blacktitle"> Feature A - Red Canyon</span>

-Like a wound in the forest, the red dirt dirt collapse into a deep and dead canyon.
+Like a wound in the forest, the red dirt dirt collapses into a deep and dead canyon.
 Ghouls and wolves fight for control of the territory.

 ---

 <span class="blacktitle"> Feature B - Corrupted Standing Stones</span>

-This meeting point for druids at the conflux of ancient leylines has been corrupted by Bassilus the murderer.
+This meeting point for druids at the cofluence of ancient leylines has been corrupted by Bassilus the murderer.
 Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.
 The other standing stones that can be activated are in:

 - <a href="/pages/BaldurHex/01-CloakwoodGrove">01 - Cloakwood Grove</a>
 - <a href="/pages/BaldurHex/12-LionsWay">12 - Lion's Way</a>